 What makes Boulder and Denver especially alluring as a one-day excursion in Colorado is the ease of getting around.
 Both cities boast stunning, walkable downtowns.
 Furthermore, many landmarks cluster in and around the centers.
 And this is certainly the best recipe for a successful one-day trip to both Denver and Boulder.

 What to Do in Boulder: Landmarks to Explore in Half or Full Day

 If you drive toward Denver from Rocky Mountain National Park, be sure to start your day with a stop at the Pearl Street Mall in Boulder.

-A four-block pedestrian thoroughfare through the city center is the best place to meet the locals and dive into the buzzing culture of the city.
-Dotted with a profusion of shops, restaurants, and cafes, the brick-paved area also hosts some of the historic landmarks you won’t find anywhere else in Boulder.
+A four-block pedestrian thoroughfare through the city center is the best place to meet locals and dive into the buzzing culture of the city.
+Dotted with a profusion of shops, restaurants, and cafes, the brick-paved area also displays some of the historic landmarks you won’t find anywhere else in Boulder.

 Boulder Farmers Market

 A few times a week, 13th Street pampers its visitors with the freshest produce, gourmet baked goods, and artisan items at the Boulder Farmers Market.
 The place was established in 1986 by local farmers looking for an outlet to sell their vegetables and fruits directly to the public.
 Supported by the city residents, this desire is as alive today as it was in the late 20th century.